Becky139/mutts-cuts/README.md

 Minimised Navigation

-The whole site uses a collapsable menu to save screen real estate on all resolutions.
+The whole site uses a collapsible menu to save screen real estate on all resolutions.

 It occupies the whole screen to encourage the user to make a decision where to navigate to.